 Chances are you use not just one, but several.
 Think of how much of your data is stored by Google!

-For these reasons, it’s critical that you take the time to set your security and privacy settings in your Google account.
+For these reasons, you must take the time to set your security and privacy settings in your Google account.
 Let’s walk through them.

 This guide shows the full, desktop version of the Google website.
-The steps will be similar for the mobile website and Google apps.
+The guide is also applicable to Google’s mobile website and Google apps.
 The links throughout the guide will take you directly to the pages referenced.